DSIA

 Systematic Structural Intervention

-The ability to manage and modify the structural properties of an application user interface within an integrated system.
+Systematic structural intervention refers to the ability to manage and modify the structural properties of an application user interface within an integrated system.

 T